East Kurrajong

 East Kurrajong has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects expected to impact the area.
+AreaSearch has identified two projects likely impacting the area.
 Notable projects include Jacaranda Ponds, Hawkesbury-Nepean Valley Flood Management, Western Sydney Infrastructure Plan, and Regional NSW Road Network Safety Improvements.
-The following details those likely most relevant.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.